ePages-de/epages-devportal/_posts/2019/2019-08-22-end-to-end-tests-with-geb-and-spock.md

 We had to take some precautions in order to be able to run tests concurrently.
 The word "concurrent" has two different meanings here.
 On one hand it refers to starting the program in a way that makes it invoke several tests in parallel.
-This can be achieved using the <a href="https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:maxParallelForks" target="_blank">`maxParallelForks`</a> property of a Gradle test task.
+This can be achieved using the [`maxParallelForks`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:maxParallelForks){:target="_blank"} property of a Gradle test task.
 This way of parallelizing tests written in JVM / Gradle does not require any specific support by the test framework.

 The other meaning of "concurrent" refers to having two instances of the same test running *somewhere*.